 - Paul E. Buchanan Award (Vernacular Architecture Forum)

 We encourage fair use of this site for non-profit research, teaching, and private study, pursuant to US copyright law.
 Users are free to cite and link to the content without asking for permission.
 Cite as [Author], “[Title of entry],” North Carolina Architects and Builders: A Biographical Dictionary, Copyright & Digital Scholarship Center, North Carolina State University Libraries, Raleigh, NC.

-Some materials in NC Architects and Builders are copyrighted by owners other than the NCSU Libraries and NC State University.
+Some materials in NC Architects and Builders are copyrighted by owners other than the NC State University Libraries and NC State University.
 Please consult copyright information provided with the individual items for details.
 The user must assume full responsibility for any use of the materials, including but not limited to infringement of copyright and publication rights of reproduced materials.
-Insofar as NCSU Libraries is able to grant permission to use, permissions may be obtained by contacting the Copyright & Digital Scholarship Center.
+Insofar as NC State University Libraries is able to grant permission to use, permissions may be obtained by contacting the Copyright & Digital Scholarship Center.